 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

 Twin Ridges Elementary School District: Local Control Accountability Plan (LCAP) for the Next Three-Year Cycle The Twin Ridges Elementary School District is a small rural/frontier district comprising three sites: Grizzly Hill and Oak Tree.
 While there are three sites, Twin Ridges functions as a unified school district.
 Grizzly Hill is a TK-8 school with 114 students.
 Oak Tree School hosts the San Juan Ridge Family Resource Center and Little Acorns, our self-funded preschool.
 The district faces significant community challenges, including housing, employment, socioeconomics, and distance to essential services.
 Additionally, Grizzly Hill qualifies as a school within the district to receive the Equity Multiplier identified in the 2023 CA State Budget.